QBDev0ps/DevOps-Cloud-projects/Project9.md

 #### <br>Step 5: Update Webserver and Inspect Attached Block Devices<br/>

-**i.** After connecting to our server we must first update all installed packages and their dependencies before commecing configuration.
+**i.** After connecting to our server we must first update all installed packages and their dependencies before commencing configuration.
 We do this by executing the following command:

 **`$ sudo yum update -y`**